Productivity & Workflow

 → Title case names: =PROPER(D1)

-Step 3: Validate Data
+Step 3: Validate the data

 → Check for empty fields